phpmyadmin/phpmyadmin/doc/faq.rst

 You can now access a bookmark dropdown on each page, the query box appears on for that database.

-Since phpMyAdmin 2.5.0 you are also able to store variables for the bookmarks.
+You can also have, inside the query, a placeholder for a variable.
+This is done by inserting into the query a SQL comment between ``/*`` and ``*/``.
+Inside the comment, the special string ``[VARIABLE]`` is used.
+Be aware that the whole query minus the SQL comment must be valid by itself, otherwise you won't be able to store it as a bookmark.

-Just use the string ``/*[VARIABLE]*/`` anywhere in your query.
-Everything which is put into the *value* input box on the query box page will replace the string ``/*[VARIABLE]*/`` in your stored query.
-Just be aware of that you HAVE to create a valid query, otherwise your query won't be even able to be stored in the database.
+When you execute the bookmark, everything typed into the *value* input box on the query box page will replace the string ``/*[VARIABLE]*/`` in your stored query.

 Also remember, that everything else inside the ``/*[VARIABLE]*/`` string for your query will remain the way it is, but will be stripped of the ``/**/``